 "Well she was killed in her penthouse apartment last night."

-"Apparently, the killer doesn't care about gravity my dear Tifa."
-Scarlet answered as she pulled out a cigarette.
+"Apparently, the killer doesn't care about gravity, my dear Tifa," Scarlet answered, pulling out a cigarette.

 "I don't know.
 Getting the part because the girl they chose was killed.
 It feels kind of wrong."

-"You'll get over it."
-She said as her PHS rang she answered.
-"Lenny, darling talk to me!"
-She got up from her seat walking out of the trailer.
+"You'll get over it," she said, answering her phone when it rang.
+"Lenny, darling talk to me," she stood from her seat, walking out of the trailer.

 "I don't know, ma'am."

-"Thank you."
-The intern nodded her head and made a quick exit from the trailer.
-Tifa placed the coffee on the vanity as she opened the letter.
+The intern nodded her head, making a quick exit from the trailer.
+Tifa placed the coffee on the vanity to open the letter.
 A warm smile peeled her lips as she read the message.

 "It's from the secret admirer again?"
-Aeris said as she watched Tifa, who nodded her head.
+Aerith said, watching Tifa, who nodded her head.
 "What's it say?"
-Tifa smiled.

-"It's a secret."
-She said as she got up from her chair.
-"I have to get to set."
-She smelled the Tulip once again as she handed the letter to Aeris, who began reading it.
+Tifa smiled, "It's a secret," she replied, getting up from the salon chair.
+"I have to get to set," she smelled the Tulip once again, handing the letter to Aerith, who began reading it.
 Tifa waved bye to her friends as she left out of the trailer with her flower.

 "You have to stick and move, Gen!"
-Angeal shouted from outside of the boxing ring that was located downstairs of their business.
+Angeal shouted from outside of the boxing ring located in the basement of their building.
 The RHC was a business that the young Generals; Genesis, Angeal, and Sephiroth started after becoming disgusted with the government and leaving the military.
-It was the most sought after security business in all of Midgar, and all over Gaia.
-It was even harder to become employed by the Generals only the best become Bodyguard in their business but the rewards were well worth the effort and hard work.
+It was the most sought after security and investigative business in all of Midgar, and all over Gaia.

 "Giving him pointers, Angeal?
 That isn't very fair."
-Sephiroth joked as he ducked under a jab from Genesis.
+Sephiroth joked, ducking under Genesis's jab.

 "I can handle it, Angeal!
 I got him right where I want him!"
-Genesis barked as he landed a body shot to Sephiroth but paid for the blow with an uppercut.
-The red headed man fell backward into the ropes where Sephiroth unleashed a flurry of blows to his huddled form.
-Genesis swayed blocking as many blows as he could.
+Genesis barked as he landed a body shot to Sephiroth, but paid for the blow with an uppercut to the chin.
+The Crimson General fell backward into the ropes, where Sephiroth unleashed a flurry of blows to his huddled form.
+Genesis swayed, blocking as many blows as he could.

 "Block, block!
 Move, get out of the corner!"
-Angeal shouted from where he now stood on the edge of the ring leaning on the ropes.
+Angeal shouted from where he stood on the edge of the ring, leaning on the ropes.

-"I'm fine thank you.
-Both of you know Boxing is not my forte."
-He landed another body shot to Sephiroth, who chuckled dancing away from the next wild right hook.
+Genesis growled, pushing Sephiroth away, "I'm fine thank you.
+Boxing is not my forte."
+He grumbled, landing another body shot to Sephiroth, who chuckled, dancing away from the next wild right hook.

 "You always say things aren't your forte when you're losing."
-Sephiroth saw an opening punched Genesis across the ring.
-He fell backwards on the mat looking up at the blinding lights hanging over him.
-Angeal and Sephiroth walked over to the fallen man looking down at him.
+Sephiroth smirked, noticing an opening.
+He punched Genesis across the ring.
+The redhead fell backwards on the mat, looking up at the blinding lights overhead.
+Angeal and Sephiroth walked over to the fallen man, looking down at him.

 "Not a word."
 Genesis growled as he looked into the smiling faces of Angeal and Sephiroth.

-"So, smug."
-Genesis said as he glowered after Sephiroth's long gone figure.
+"So, smug," Genesis said, glowering after Sephiroth's long gone figure.

 "I kno' ya ain't talkin'" Cid fired back.
-He met Tifa's wine eyes that looked at him a small smile hung on her lips.
+He met Tifa's wine eyes.
+She smiled at him, shaking her head at her friends.

-"You got the part that is what matters, sweetie."
+Aerith took Tifa's hand into her own, "You got the part because you were good, and that is what matters, sweetie."

 "Wow.
 The Nun has a bit of nasty in her."

 "And you have too much, Scarlet."
-Aeris said cooly turning back to Tifa, who smiled at her friend.
+Aerith said coolly, turning back to Tifa, who smiled at her friend.

 "That's my girl!"
-Cid said turning his eyes back to the road.
+Cid said, turning back to the road.

 "Ya still ain't got tah be so damn blunt."
-Barret grumbled rolling his eyes away.
-Cid looked at him hard.
+Barret grumbled, rolling his eyes.